 Since engineered hardwood is a manufactured product, these boards can come in wider and longer sizes than genuine solid hardwood.
-That said, there are a select few solid hardwood flooring suppliers in Australia who can provide long, wide and thick genuine boards because they source wood, sustainably, from a single-origin and from ancient forests.
+That said, there are a select few solid hardwood flooring suppliers in Australia who can provide long, wide and thick genuine boards because they source wood, sustainably, from a single-origin and from ancient forests (that includes Cheneoak by the way!).
 That does bring up another point too: even when choosing solid flooring, it is important to understand where that wood has come from to ensure quality and consistency (but that’s a story for another day!).

 Genuine Solid hardwood flooring is less uniform than engineered hardwood flooring because it is 100% natural.
 It does therefore, come with natural charm and character that you don’t get with the engineered alternative.

 Both types of flooring can come in a variety of colours due to the numerous finishing options meaning that whatever furniture or décor you choose, you’ll be able to find a hardwood option to suit.